 Types of Marketing Strategies for Entrepreneurs

-Again, marketing strategy is employed to help the brand reach its target audience/customers.
+Again, a marketing strategy is employed to help the brand reach its target audience/customers.
 When we talk about strategies, we are referring to a long-term plan.
 Thus, in the previous section, we discuss the strategies employed by brands depending on their business model.
 Now, let us show you the different marketing strategies that you can use as an entrepreneur or a professional

-Paid Ads is a targeted marketing strategy based on customers’ interests.
+Paid Ads are a targeted marketing strategy based on customers’ interests.
 It utilizes Social (IE: Facebook Ads) or Search (IE: Google ads) advertising mediums to reach the customers.
 This is useful for start-ups who want to boost their traffic early on.

-(Insert Image different Paid Advertising platform > https://www.cloudways.com/blog/paid-marketing-guide-for-startups
+(Image different Paid Advertising platform > https://www.cloudways.com/blog/paid-marketing-guide-for-startups

 Standing in direct contrast to paid ads is organic marketing.
 This is a strategy that aims to attract and retain customers naturally -without the cost.
 Therefore, it attracts customers much slower than the paid ads.
 Instead, it intends to reach out to customers using value-based content.
-Moreover, it educates the customers and establish the brand as an authority in the market.
+Moreover, it educates the customers and establishes the brand as an authority in the market.

 This is a marketing strategy that intends to develop customer loyalty through engagements.
-Since the brand wants high customer retention, there is a lot of focus in providing personal value.
+Since the brand wants high customer retention, there is a lot of focus on providing personal value.
 Building a relationship with your customer can be done by implementing rewards programs.